arsenm/llvm/docs/LangRef.rst

 -  ``i32:32:32`` - i32 is 32-bit aligned
 -  ``i64:32:64`` - i64 has ABI alignment of 32-bits but preferred
    alignment of 64-bits
+-  ``i64:64:32`` - i64 has an ABI alignment of 64-bits but preferred
+   alignment of 32-bits
 -  ``f16:16:16`` - half is 16-bit aligned
 -  ``f32:32:32`` - float is 32-bit aligned
 -  ``f64:64:64`` - double is 64-bit aligned